-Amid GOP paralysis, Democrats vow to force vote on Rep. Greene’s extremism
+GOP leader McCarthy condemns comments by Rep. Greene but stops short of proposing any action against her

 With Democrats planning to advance a resolution stripping Greene from her panels, McCarthy spoke to Hoyer by phone Wednesday.
 “It was not a productive discussion,” said one Democratic aide familiar with the conversation, prompting Hoyer’s announcement that the vote on Greene’s committees would move forward.

-“I spoke to Leader McCarthy this morning, and it is clear there is no alternative to holding a Floor vote on the resolution to remove Rep. Greene from her committee assignments,” Hoyer said in a tweet.
-The House Rules Committee is set to meet at 3 p.m.
-Wednesday to prepare the resolution sanctioning Greene for a floor vote Thursday.
+“I spoke to Leader McCarthy this morning, and it is clear there is no alternative to holding a Floor vote on the resolution to remove Rep. Greene from her committee assignments,” Hoyer said in a statement.

-Hoyer declined to elaborate on the conversation to reporters Wednesday: “He made a decision, and we’re going to move forward,” he said of McCarthy.
-“I don’t know specifically what he’s going to do.
-You need to talk to him.”
+Hoyer declined to detail his discussions with McCarthy to reporters but said that the House had an obligation to act.
+“We’re not really concerned about it being an embarrassment to the [Republican] party, but we certainly are concerned about her being an embarrassment to the Congress of the United States,” he said, adding that in his 40 years of congressional service, he could not recall any comparable behavior.

-The standoff comes ahead of a highly anticipated meeting of the House Republicans — the first in-person conference meeting the group has staged in months — where the key debate was expected to be whether Rep. Liz Cheney (R-Wyo.) could continue in her role as the No. 3 party leader after voting last month to impeach Trump for allegedly inciting the Jan.
+The standoff came ahead of the highly anticipated afternoon meeting of House Republicans — the first in-person conference meeting the group has staged in months — where the key debate was expected to be whether Rep. Liz Cheney (R-Wyo.) could continue in her role as the No. 3 party leader after voting last month to impeach Trump for allegedly inciting the Jan.
 6 Capitol riot.

-Now, Greene’s status within the GOP appears to be at least as big of a discussion topic.
-Asked about Hoyer’s announcement, a McCarthy spokesman said the GOP leader “will address this with members later today” at the conference meeting.
+Republicans could take a vote Wednesday evening on Cheney’s continued service as GOP conference chairwoman, GOP aides said.
+But now, Greene’s status within the GOP appears to be the dominant discussion topic.

 Privately, Republican leaders and their aides have sought to rally their members around process arguments, arguing that it would set harmful precedents to both punish a member for statements he or she made before joining Congress and to have the majority party remove a minority member from committees without the minority party’s consent.